lvillasen/RedPitaya-C-Periphery/README.md

 # RedPitaya-C-Periphery
-Simple programs to control the RedPitaya board based on c-periphery.
+Extremely simple programs to control the RedPitaya board in C based on c-periphery.

 # Usage